 Why I wrote this guide

 This Quick Guide is born out of my own experience as a founder of a technology startup business.
-Back in 2012, I was looking for a better framework for creating business plans.
+Back then, I was looking for a better framework for creating business plans.
 When I first discovered Alex Osterwalder’s book “The Business Model Generation”, I knew I’d found a really useful tool.
 It took me just a couple of hours to design my first business model using his Business Model Canvas template.

 The Business Model Canvas (BMC) gives you the essential structure of a business plan without having to spend hours writing a long-winded document.
 Or, to look at it another way, its simple and quick like a ‘back of the napkin’ sketch without the fuzziness.